tinybirdco/use-case-real-time-anomaly-detection/content/z-score.md

 * Z-scores are less effective for highly seasonal or non-stationary time series data, where the mean and standard deviation might exhibit significant trends over time.

 ## `z_score` Pipe and Endpoint

+The `z_score` Pipe is designed to be flexible by supporting the following API Endpoint query parameters:
+* **sensor_id** - Used to select a single sensor of interest.
+* **zscore_threshold** - The threshold for determining Z-score outliers.
+Compared with absolute value of Z-score.
+* **stats_window_minutes** - Defines the time window (in minutes) for calculating data averages and standard deviations used to calculate Z-score.
+* **detect_window_seconds** - Defines the time window (in seconds) for selecting data points to examine for anomalies.
+If polling on an interval, this can be set to match that interval to minimize duplicate detections.

 ### `calculate_z_score` Node